How to Train Your Dragon: How to Train Your Dragon: Homecoming (2019)

 How to Train Your Dragon: Homecoming is a 22-minute holiday special which was both released on DVD and aired on NBC on December 3, 2019.
 Directed by Tim Johnson and written by Jonathan Groff and Jon Pollack, the short film stars a majority of the cast reprising their roles from How to Train Your Dragon: The Hidden World.
 It won for Best Animated Special Production at the 47th Annie Awards.

 How to Train Your Dragon: Homecoming is set ten years after the dragons left the Vikings in How to Train Your Dragon: The Hidden World, but within that film's epilogue.
 In this short film, Hiccup and Astrid's two children Zephyr and Nuffink believe that dragons are dangerous monsters after finding Stoick's old journals, leading Hiccup and Astrid to bring back the Snoggletog Pageant in order to convince them otherwise.
 Meanwhile, Toothless and the Light Fury's three Night Light children come to New Berk looking for Hiccup, prompting their parents to go after them.

 How to Train Your Dragon: Snoggletog Log (2019)

 How to Train Your Dragon: Snoggletog Log is a 28-minute slow television short film inspired by The Yule Log.
 It is a single continuous 28-minute shot of a Christmas fireplace with various gags involving the franchise's main characters, Viking and dragon alike, happening every so often.
-The short film, which was directed by Tim Johnson and written by Jonathan Groff and Jon Pollack, was released on Hulu on December 5, 2019.
+Directed by Tim Johnson and written by Jonathan Groff and Jon Pollack, the short film was released on Hulu and YouTube on December 5, 2019.